Why study Building Services Engineering at Liverpool John Moores University?

 - International Baccalaureate: Acceptable on its own and combined with other qualifications

-- Additional information: 25 IB Diploma Points including Maths at Higher Level with a minimum score of 5
+- Additional information: 112 UCAS Tariff points including Maths at Higher Level

 - Welsh Baccalaureate: Acceptable only when combined with other qualifications